ArdisFoxx/ardisfoxxs-lewd-pf2e/README.md

 https://github.com/ArdisFoxx/ardisfoxxs-lewd-pf2e/releases/latest/download/module.json
 4. Launch your Foundry world.
 5. Activate the ArdisFoxx's Lewd PF2e module.
 6. Import the compendiums.
-(If you don't want to import everything, at a minumum, the Cumflation macro only works if the Cumflation effects are imported)
+(If you don't want to import everything, at a minumum, the Cumflation macro only works if the Effects and Conditions are imported)
 7. View the content guide below, then scroll to the bottom for the Lovense Integration setup.

 ## Session 0 Content Guide: